alexanu/afk_trader/README.md

  ## Architecture
 ![](architecture.png)

 Streaming Data is sourced from the Alpaca Trade markets (https://alpaca.markets/) containing information on particular stocks (In this case, Bitcoin).
-A python file residing on an EC2 instance continuously pulls the data via the data from the alpaca trade api and orchestrates buy/sell orders based upon a simple RSI strategy.
+A python file residing on an EC2 instance continuously pulls the data via the alpaca trade api and orchestrates buy/sell orders based upon a simple RSI strategy.